 Want to work on your puppy’s recall?
 Try this trainer’s simple running away game

 Teaching a puppy reliable recall is like giving them a superpower – the ability to come back to you, no matter the distraction.
-Unfortunately, the task of teaching recall is no easy feat and there can be many reasons why your dog’s recall isn’t reliable.
+Unfortunately, the task of teaching recall to dogs is no easy feat and there can be many reasons why your dog’s recall isn’t reliable.
 Hence why starting training for it during puppyhood is a wise idea.

 If you've ever tried chasing down a zooming pup on a walk or tried to get them to bring back one of the best puppy toys that you've flung them, you'll know the value of mastering the recall command.
 But the key is not just in the command itself, it's in making it a fun and rewarding experience for your furry friend.